catpea/catpea-project/database/furkies-purrkies/poem-1203/index.md

 If you allow the world to stand uneducated, it will continue repeating the same mistakes with all lessons lost.

-Begin your self eduction immediately, start with the narrated books at the library.
+Begin your self education immediately, start with the narrated books at the library.

 Do not let the men who sold the world for an easy paycheck,’